 Shoulder injuries usually occur with repetitive misalignment, such as when the humerus (upper arm bone) is often overextended in sports like swimming, softball and baseball.
 Dislocation, strain and misalignment can also happen from a sudden fall.
 Let’s say you’re skiing, snowboarding or skateboarding.
 You’re not using your shoulder, but all of the sudden, you fall and catch yourself with a straight arm.
 That fall could very well cause an AC joint separation, which affects the tissues that connect the AC joint (acromioclavicular joint) to the injured shoulder area.

 Like our patellofemoral injuries, the standard treatment of care for a shoulder injury is RICE, which will reduce swelling.
-Any pain that persists for more than two weeks should be evaluated by a qualified professional.
+Any pain that persists for more than two weeks should be evaluated by a qualified sports chiropractor.

 Tennis Elbow or Golfer’s Elbow